learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 In your terminal, choose a location to practice in and navigate to it.

 Create a new file called `my_list.txt`.
-(Recall that the command to use to create a file from the terminal is `touch`.)
+(Recall that the command used to create a file from the terminal is `touch`.)
 The file extension suggests to humans and operating systems that it contains text.
 Open the file in VS Code by typing `code my_list.txt`; you will do all editing for this lesson in VS Code.